 Basically, anxiety is a paradox: you can’t test the effectiveness of your management strategies without feeling some anxiety, but if your management strategies are working, you won’t feel anxiety (or you will feel much less and feel like you can’t judge their effectiveness).
 This paradox would drive some people nuts, but I kind of love it because it is the absence or the lessening that provides your proof.
 We’re so used to showing that we’re ok and successful through our financial success or our achievements – it’s about getting or having.
 But successful anxiety management is about not having.

 In a way, it’s about faith.
-Writing this feels super weird to me because in my world “faith” has always been synonymous with “christian” or “belief in god”.
+Writing this feels super weird to me because in the world I grew up in “faith” has always been synonymous with “christian” or “belief in god”.
 But that’s the secondary definition.
 The primary definition of faith is “complete trust or confidence in someone or something”.
 I’m finding that anxiety management has a lot to do with faith: I have to believe that the things I spend time doing will pay off.
 I have to have faith that I will be able to fall back on the skills I’m practicing when I really need them, that they will come up for me like habits when I’m in the middle of a crisis.
 And I myself have to be faithful: I have to give time to managing my anxiety, and that means not seeing my friends as often as I’d like in order to practice yoga and still make my bedtime, or giving up alcohol and thus having to explain every. damn. time. why I’m not drinking and why I chose to stop.

 This can be really tough, though, because like I said, you can’t or don’t always see the fruits of your labor.
 You just have to trust.
 And I have some trouble with that.
 I prefer to do everything myself because when I ask someone to do something, and trust them to do it, and then it doesn’t get done, I feel like that person doesn’t care about me or what’s important to me.
 Now, maybe they’ve been super busy or they’re having trouble with the thing I’ve asked them to do or they simply won’t be able to.
 My brain understands that and has empathy for it.
 My heart is like you don’t care about me and this is why I never ask anyone for anything and why I just do everything myself.
 For me, learning how to trust has not just been about learning how to be vulnerable, but also about learning to have faith in people.
 To believe that they want to do the thing and that they will do the thing.
 To have faith that they will follow through.